School of Civil and Mechanical Engineering

 School of Electrical Engineering, Computing and Mathematical Sciences

-Research is an important component of the school’s activities and has resulted in at least 25 PhD students annually over the last five years.
+Research is a very important component of the school’s activities and this has resulted in at least 25 PhD students annually over the last five years.

 School of Molecular and Life Sciences

 The School of Molecular and Life Sciences is a combination of studies in environment, agriculture, chemistry, molecular bioscience and food science.